Basilicata: Other sights

-Basilicata has many small and picturesque villages, nine of them have been selected by I Borghi più belli d'Italia (The most beautiful Villages of Italy), a non-profit private association of small Italian towns of strong historical and artistic interest, that was founded on the initiative of the Tourism Council of the National Association of Italian Municipalities.

-However, they have to face depopulation problems, while others such as Craco and Campomaggiore saw their old sites abandoned due to natural disasters.
-Nonetheless, filmmakers, writers and musicians have contributed to give a boost to the rebirth of Craco, making it one of the most popular ghost towns in the world.
+Basilicata has many small and picturesque villages, nine of them have been selected by I Borghi più belli d'Italia (The most beautiful Villages of Italy), a non-profit private association of small Italian towns of strong historical and artistic interest, that was founded on the initiative of the Tourism Council of the National Association of Italian Municipalities; however, they face depopulation problems, while others such as Craco and Campomaggiore saw their old sites abandoned due to natural disasters.
+Nonetheless, filmmakers, writers, and musicians contributed to give a boost to the rebirth of Craco, making it one of the most popular ghost towns in the world.
 Other historical and distinctive villages are: